- Coming to UF Health

 - If you wish to volunteer, call Volunteer Services at 352-265-0360.

-Patient care at Shands is managed by a medical team.
+Patient care at UF Health is managed by a medical team.
 The team is directed by an attending physician who is a faculty member of the University of Florida.
 Other team members may include UF physician fellows (doctors participating in special training), residents, nurses and students.
 These teams may also have social workers, dietitians, therapists and pharmacists.

 - Volunteer Application Process